No written spec

 Context lives on one laptop.
 Everyone else sees the PR at the end.

-Six phases, an artifact at each, agreed up front.
+Five phases, an artifact at each, agreed up front.
 Runs on its own.
 Stop, fix any phase, re-run from there.

 Decisions agreed at the start.
 Executes to the target phase without checking back in.